-- Recommended: Download your own student license from MathWorks for \$50-\$100. - Second-choice: Run Matlab in the computer lab or (without graphics) by remote login to our department machines. - Third-choice: If you have a sufficiently strong computational background and really want to use Python, you can use numpy, scipy and matplotlib packages to write acceptable code for this class in Python.
-(You also may used the pandas package; you may not use packages like tensorflow for this class.)
+- If you want to use Python, you can use numpy, scipy and matplotlib packages to write acceptable code for this class in Python.
+(You also may used the pandas package; you may not use packages like tensorflow for this class.) - Download your own student license from MathWorks for \$50-\$100. - Run Matlab in the computer lab or (without graphics) by remote login to our department machines.